bongwk0608/bongwk0608/README.md

 ## 📚 Expectations for This Course

-Through the Software Maintenance and Evolution course, I hope to:
+Through the **Framework-Based Software Design and Development** course, I hope to:

-- Understand how real-world software systems evolve
+- Understand how modern software frameworks support scalable application development
-- Learn modern practices for maintaining and improving software
+- Learn best practices for designing and implementing framework-based systems
-- Gain experience working with software repositories and collaborative development
+- Gain hands-on experience working with real-world software development tools and repositories

 ---